kati18/jsramverk-backend-project/README.md

 Available routes in the RESTful API are:

-    - GET / - presents start i.e. information about theís fake trading site
+    - GET / - presents start i.e. information about the fake trading site
     - GET /trade - presents a form for trading mushrooms using the authenticated user´s account
     - GET /accounts/:email - presents liquid assets and holdings in the authenticated user´s account
     - GET /loggs/:email - presents transaction loggs in the authenticated user´s account